-lisk management

-SCOTCAT Credits: 20 SCQF Level 11 Semester: 2
+SCOTCAT Credits: 20 SCQF Level 11 Semester 2

+Academic year: 2018/9

 Planned timetable: To be arranged.

 This module provides the student with an introduction to standard techniques in risk and insurance.
 The implementation of sound quantitative risk models to assess and insure against risk is a vital concern for all financial institutions.
 The module provides a comprehensive treatment of the theoretical concepts and modelling techniques of quantitative risk management.
 It provides students with practical tools to solve real world problems, in the context of portfolio management and credit risk.
 A major theme underlying all topics is the importance of ambiguity, especially regarding partial knowledge of asset distributions and investor preferences.
 Throughout we will relate the class discussion to current economic conditions.

-Programme module type: Optional for MSc in Economics, MSc in Finance, MSc in Finance and Economics and MSc in Money, Banking and Finance.

-Pre-requisite(s): EC5601

-Learning and teaching methods and delivery:

-Assessment pattern: 2-hour Written I Examination = 50%, Coursework = 50%

-Module coordinator: Dr M Zhang
+Pre-requisite(s): Before taking this module you must pass EC5601 Learning and teaching methods of delivery: Weekly contact: Lectures and tutorials.
+Assessment pattern: 2-hour Written Examination = 50%, Coursework = 50% Re-assessment pattern: 2-hour Written Examination = 100% Module coordinator: Dr M Zhang